 Sadia, not her real name, was born and raised in Kabul.
-Before the Taliban’s ascent to power, she had a successful career as a defence lawyer, handling cases concerning female victims of domestic violence.
+Before the Taliban’s return to power, she had a successful career as a defence lawyer, handling cases concerning female victims of domestic violence.
 After this she worked as a prosecutor, where she dealt with high-profile security and political cases.

 Sadia shares her story and despair with Afghan Witness (AW) as, with the Taliban's re-emergence, she can no longer go to work.
-“Before the Taliban, life went very well.
-I went to work every day with enthusiasm,” she says.
+“Before the Taliban, life went very well - I went to work every day with enthusiasm,” she says.

 Sadia told AW that after the Taliban’s return, herself and other female colleagues had initially gone to their workplace to ‘check-in’, but each time Taliban authorities had turned them away, saying that they needed to segregate women’s and men’s offices and that they would call them back to work when this had been arranged.

 Sadia’s pay is irregular and low: in a four-month period, she was paid just once.
 As well as grappling with the economic challenges and being unable to support her family, Sadia tells AW that she fears for her life, having faced threats and received warnings even before the Taliban’s return to power.